wmcdonald404/ansible-loops/README.md

 # random
 > Formerly with_random_choice

-The [`random` filter](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_loops.html#with-random-choice) Can be used to select a single random value from a list to target.
+The [`random` filter](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_loops.html#with-random-choice) can be used to select a single random value from a list to target.
 This can be accomplished without a loop.

 Given the data structure `list_one` containing sample colours:
 ```